 L-shaped – these staircases will feature either a landing midway or angled treads, creating an L-shape

-U-shaped – this style of staircase comes completely back on itself
+U-shaped or dog-legged – this style of staircase comes completely back on itself

 Modern – from floating steps to combining old and new materials